microeconomics and macroeconomics

 What is Macroeconomics?

 Macroeconomics is a study of the macro elements in economics.
 It is the aggregate study of the economy of a nation.
-Macroeconomics deals with the performance, structure, behaviour, and decision-making of the entire economy as a whole.
+Macroeconomics deals with the performance, structure, behavior, and decision-making of the entire economy as a whole.

 It analyses the markets, businesses, industries, and governments on an overall basis.
 The government policies and the factors influencing the economy of a nation are covered under the scope of Macroeconomics.